Presidential library system: Holdings

 The thirteen presidential libraries maintain over 400 million pages of textual materials; nearly ten million photographs; over 15 million feet (5,000 km) of motion picture film; nearly 100,000 hours of disc, audiotape, and videotape recordings; and approximately half a million museum objects.
-These varied holdings make each library a valuable source of information and a center for research on the Presidency.
+These varied holdings make each library a valuable source of information and a center for research on the presidency.

 The most important textual materials in each library are those created by the president and his staff in the course of performing the official duties.
 Libraries also house numerous objects including family heirlooms, items collected by the president and his family, campaign memorabilia, awards, and the many gifts given to the president by American citizens and foreign dignitaries.
 These gifts range in type from homemade items to valuable works of art.
 Curators in presidential libraries and in other museums throughout the country draw upon these collections for historical exhibits.

 Other significant holdings include the personal papers and historical materials donated by individuals associated with the president.
 These individuals may include Cabinet officials, envoys to foreign governments, political party associates, and the president's family and personal friends.
 Several libraries have undertaken oral history programs that have produced tape-recorded memoirs.
 A third body of materials comprises the papers accumulated by the president prior to, and following, his presidency.
 Such collections include documents relating to Theodore Roosevelt's tenure as Governor of New York and Dwight D. Eisenhower's long military career.

-With the exception of John F. Kennedy, Lyndon B. Johnson, and (upon his own death) Jimmy Carter, every American president since Hoover is or has chosen to be buried at their presidential library.
-Kennedy is buried at Arlington National Cemetery; Johnson is buried at his ranch in the hill country of Texas, west of Austin; Carter plans to be buried near his home in Plains, Georgia.
+With the exception of John F. Kennedy, Lyndon B. Johnson, and Jimmy Carter, every American president since Hoover is or has chosen to be buried at his presidential library.
+Kennedy is buried at Arlington National Cemetery; Johnson is buried at his ranch in the hill country of Texas, west of Austin; Carter is buried near his home in Plains, Georgia.
 Bill Clinton will be buried at the William Jefferson Clinton Presidential Center in Little Rock.
 George W. Bush will be buried at the George W. Bush Presidential Center in Dallas.
-The future burial sites of 44th president Barack Obama, 45th president Donald Trump, and 46th president Joe Biden are still unknown.
+The future burial sites of 44th president Barack Obama, 45th and 47th president Donald Trump, and 46th president Joe Biden are still unknown.

 Unlike all other presidents whose libraries are part of the NARA system, Ford's library and museum are geographically separate buildings, located in different parts of Michigan; Ford is buried at his museum in Grand Rapids, while the library is in Ann Arbor.